 Under the Automatic Option Grant Program, eligible non-employee Board members receive a series of option grants over their period of Board service.
-Under this proposal, each non-employee Board member will, at the time of his or her initial election or appointment to the Board, receive an option grant for 20,000 shares of Class A Common stock provided such individual has not been in the previous employ of Odetics.
-In addition, under this proposal, on the date of each Annual Stockholders Meeting, each individual who is to continue to serve as a non-employee Board member will automatically be granted an option to purchase 5,000 shares of Class A Common stock, provided he or she has served as a non-employee Board member for at least six (6) months.
+Under this program, each non-employee Board member receives, at the time of his or her initial election or appointment to the Board, an option grant for 20,000 shares of Class A common stock provided such individual has not been in the previous employ of Odetics.
+In addition, on the date of each Annual Stockholders Meeting, each individual who is to continue to serve as a nonemployee Board member will automatically be granted an option to purchase 5,000 shares of Class A common stock, provided he or she has served as a non-employee Board member for at least six (6) months.
 There will be no limit on the number of such 5,000-share option grants any one eligible non-employee Board member may receive over his or her period of continued Board service.